 The 19th-century cellars at sparkling-wine producer Schramsberg hold millions of bottles.
 During a visit you'll learn how the bubblies at this Calistoga mainstay are made using the méthode traditionelle, and how the bottles are "riddled" (turned every few days) by hand.

 Step back in time at this Spring Mountain winery where two brothers named Smith make wines in a weathered, no-frills redwood barn.
 Founder Stu has been doing the farming and Charlie has been making the wines for more than four decades at this place with splendid valley views.

 Stony Hill Vineyard

-The longtime winemaker at this winery on Spring Mountain's eastern slope crafts Old World–style, mostly white wines in a low-tech cellar that looks like something out of The Hobbit.
+The cellar at this winery on Spring Mountain's eastern slope known for Old World–style white wines looks like something out of The Hobbit.
 The dense woods on the drive up to the winery and the steeply banked vineyards surrounding it reinforce the sense of timeless perfection each bottle expresses.

 The main tasting space at Trefethen, a three-story wooden former winery building dating to 1886, was completely renovated following the 2014 Napa earthquake.
 More than a half-century old itself, Trefethen makes Riesling, Chardonnay, and Merlot in addition to Cabernet Sauvignon and a Malbec-oriented red blend.

 Small bites from an acclaimed Napa restaurant and Cabernet and other reds made from mountain fruit pair perfectly in Chateau Potelle's whimsically decorated St. Helena bungalow.
 In good weather, tastings take place under an open-air Moroccan tent.
 In either setting, owner Jean-Noel Fourmeaux's hospitality shines.